|ABOUT TITLE IX||GET HELP||POLICIES AND PROCEDURES||EDUCATION & TRAINING||ADDITIONAL RESOURCES|

 Reporting to the District

-San Diego City, Mesa and Miramar College and Continuing Education promptly and thoroughly investigates and resolves complaints alleging sex discrimination, sexual harassment, and sexual violence.
+San Diego City, Mesa and Miramar College and Continuing Education promptly and thoroughly investigate and resolve complaints alleging sex discrimination, sexual harassment, and sexual violence.

 Reporting to Law Enforcement